Integrated Generalized Zero-Shot Learning for Fine-Grained Classification: Proposed Method

-where $y_i$ is the true class label of $f_{s_i}$ and $ns$ denotes the number of samples.
 To smooth out bias towards source classes, we hope to loosely learn a target class from the knowledge of its closest source class.
 Thus, we propose to optimize the following loss over the target class indices in $h_2$ in one-vs-rest fashion,

 Here, $pmi_{ij}$ is the similarity measure between the class of $i^{th}$ source sample and $j^{th}$ target class and $P(y=j|f_{s_i})$ means the probability of $j^{th}$ index given the feature of its closest source class.